Hi there. Welcome to Anne Linton Coaching.

-Voted most athletic in my high school competing in tennis, basketball, track and softball, I focused on academics in college participating in intramural sports and running a few 5 and 10 km road races.
+Voted most athletic in my high school competing in tennis, basketball, track and softball, I focused on academics in college, only participating in intramural sports and running a few 5 and 10 km road races.
 In medical school, I turned to triathlons, winning my age group on many occasions.

 But then the rigors of residency and my medical career kept me out of competition until 2003 when I realized I was neglecting my physical and mental well-being as a result of working too much.
 I bought a bike, hired a coach and began competing in triathlons.
-I lost 30 pounds in the process and stopped practicing clinical medicine, focusing on the study of exercise physiology and helping others achieve their goals.
-I really love working with people as well as the science of training and nutrition.
+I lost 30 pounds in the process and stopped practicing clinical medicine, focusing on the study of exercise physiology and helping others to achieve their goals.

-- Multiple short distance triathlons, half ironman races, completed Ironman Coeur d’Alene in 2005, and qualified for the Ironman 70.3 World Championships in my age group in 2007.
+Multiple short distance triathlons, Ironman 70.3 races, completed Ironman Coeur d’Alene in 2005, and qualified for the Ironman 70.3 World Championships in my age group in 2007.

-- Completed the Tour of Flanders and Paris Roubaix Sportif's in Belgium and France in 2015 with my husband
+Completed the Tour of Flanders and Paris Roubaix Sportif's in Belgium and France in 2015

 I enjoy hiking, camping, mountain biking, skiing, bike touring and watching any Cleveland sports team.
 I find peace and solitude in the mountains.
 My friends call me a "coffee snob" as I don't go anywhere without my aero press and my favorite Stumptown coffee.